 Brotli is state of the art compression algorithm designed specifically for Internet for serving compressed content over encrypted connections (HTTPS).
 Although HTTP Compression is around for 20 years, Brotli is a new player in the market that can reduce the content size by another 26% compared to other popular compression algorithms.

 When a compressible file is received at PageCDN, it is compressed with brotli that takes significant processing power, but can greatly reduce file size.
 Compression only occurs once.
 This pre-compressed file is delivered for every subsequent request, eliminating the overhead and latency added by on-the-fly compression.

 Many websites use PageCDN's Public CDN for free and faster content delivery.
 These files are cached by the browsers for long periods.
 When the visitor opens the same page or other pages on the same site, the resource is loaded from browser's cache in no time and so the pages load very fast for repeat visitors.

-Similarly, you can also create a Public repo in your account and share with others for your mutual benefit.
-Bandwidth cost of creating Public repo is borne by the creator of the repo.
-However, you will not be charged if you use Public repo created by others.
+Similarly, you can also create a Shared repo in your account and share with others.
+Bandwidth cost of creating Shared repo is borne by the creator of the repo.

 Easy to Use HTTP/2 Server Push

 Traditionally content could be served by a CDN only if it is requested by the browser.
 With HTTP/2 Server Push, it is now possible to push the content to the browser before the browser requests it.
 This can dramatically speed up content delivery for websites.